 How Hybrid-Electric Vehicles Work?

-Hybrid-Electric Vehicles (HEVs) combine the advantages of both the internal combustion engine, or gasoline engines, and electric motors that use energy stored in batteries.
+Hybrid-Electric Vehicles (HEVs) combine the advantages of both the internal combustion engine (or gasoline engines if you like) and electric motors that use energy stored in batteries.
 The key areas of performance are regenerative braking, dual power sources, and less idling.

-Through the electric motor and the battery, extra power is being provided, which allows the use of a smaller engine and even provides auxiliary loads which could reduce the idling of the engine.
-In total, these features result in better fuel economy while maintaining great vehicle performance.
+Through the electric motor and the battery, extra power is provided, which allows the use of a smaller engine and even provides auxiliary loads, which could reduce the engine’s idling.
+These features result in better fuel economy while maintaining great vehicle performance.

-The DC/DC converter, which converts the higher-voltage DC power from the traction battery to the lower-voltage DC power to run the vehicle accessories and recharge the auxiliary battery;
+- The DC/DC converter: It converts the higher-voltage DC power from the traction battery to the lower-voltage DC power to run the vehicle accessories and recharge the auxiliary battery;

-The electric generator, which provides electricity from the rotation of the wheels while braking, transferring the energy back to the traction battery; The electric traction motor, which uses power from the traction battery to drive the wheels;
+- The electric generator: This component provides electricity from rotating the wheels while braking, transferring the energy to the traction battery.

-The exhaust system which is designed with a three-way catalyst to reduce emissions from the engine out through the tailpipe; The spark-ignited internal combustion engine which allows air to combine with fuel and ignite by the spark from a spark plug;
+- The spark-ignited internal combustion engine: It allows air to combine with fuel and ignite by the spark from a spark plug.

-And the power electronics controller, which manages the flow of electric energy from the traction battery, allowing the control of the speed of the traction motor and the torque being produced.
+- The power electronics controller: This part manages the flow of electric energy from the traction battery, allowing the control of the speed of the traction motor and the torque being produced.

-A hybrid electric vehicle cannot be plugged in for the battery to charge.
-The battery is charged with the help of regenerative braking and by the internal combustion engine.
-It helps to transform kinetic energy produced by the moving car into electrical energy stored back in the batteries.
+Unlike an electric vehicle (EV), a hybrid electric vehicle cannot be plugged in for the battery to charge.
+Instead, the battery is charged with the help of regenerative braking and by the internal combustion engine.

 The electric motor powers the vehicle as well as resists its motion.
 When you apply the brakes to slow down, this resistance slows down the wheel and simultaneously recharges the batteries.